POLICIES AND PROCEDURES

 Putnoe Woods is committed to ensuring that the health and safety and well being of the child is paramount and that it is our duty to ensure that we safeguard children at all times.

-Behavior and Discipline Policy and Procedures
+Behaviour and Discipline Policy and Procedures

 At Putnoe Woods Preschool we believe that children flourish best when they know how they are expected to behave.
 Children learn and grow in their development of understanding socially acceptable and desirable behavior.